Monday, February 1, 2021

 of the Buddha (trans.
 Shirane 1998, 89)

-When viewed in this light, contrasts in music can serve a purpose similar to the pebble that strikes the bamboo, leading to Xiāngyán Zhìxián's (香嚴智閑) awakening.
-The sound of the pebble and bamboo had this profound impact precisely because it was something of a surprise to Xiāngyán.
-As Dōgen comments: "At the unexpected sound, he had thorough awakening" (2013, 126).
-Using surprising contrasts and unexpected turns contributes to creating a mode of listening that is acutely aware and in which not only sounds but also the ground of emptiness–the epiphanic interspaces–from which sounds emerge is thematized.
-If the music relies too much on repetition, expected patterns, and pulse, the listener is lulled into a state of torpor and sounds will not be able to awaken.
-This is why Taylor's idea of the 'epiphany of interspaces' becomes valuable.
-It emphasizes the epiphanic quality of contrasts.
-Contrasts bring about a freshness and unfiltered revelation of the 'surfaces' of the mere appearance of sound while the sounds also merge into an expanded horizon of openness, or emptiness, that is the very nature of the arising sounds.
+When viewed in this light, contrasts in music can serve a purpose similar to the pebble that struck the bamboo and led to Xiāngyán Zhìxián's (香嚴智閑) awakening.
+The sound of the pebble striking the bamboo had this transformative effect precisely because it arrived as a surprise.
+As Dōgen comments, "At the unexpected sound, he had thorough awakening" (2013, 126).
+In the same way, surprising contrasts and unforeseen turns in music cultivate a mode of listening that is vividly awake—one in which not only sounds but also the ground of their arising, the epiphanic interspaces of emptiness, are revealed.
+When music depends too heavily on repetition, predictable patterns, or pulse, the listener is lulled into a state of torpor, and sounds lose their capacity to awaken.

 Vertical discontinuity